5004-SEA-Fa24-Geeng/hello-world-idareo/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?
+   This will limit the amount of front-end input handling the program will have to deal with. it will most likely reduce the risk of errors.
+Also, when thinking of HCI, it is typically a more pleasurable experience for the user if everything is compiled in one interface

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
-You are free to reference Geeting.java and how that could be used in your design.
+You are free to reference Greeting.java and how that could be used in your design.
+      I would add a new function that uses a menu option to ask if a new language needs to be Inputed.
+This will then take in input and handle it accurately, ensuring that it is in the same format as the current greeting.java structure when called.